 - Update After Every Stroke

 The history patches remember which colors you’ve drawn on canvas with.
-They can be quickly called with H
+They can be quickly called with the H key.

-The common patches are generated from the image, and are the most common colour in the image.
-The hotkey for them on canvas is U.
+The common patches are generated from the image, and are the most common color in the image.
+The hotkey for them on canvas is the U key.